stefdim/CyberSec/Jangow01/readme2.md

 <h2>4.
 Reverse Shell</h2>

 <p>
+While command execution was possible through the web interface, interaction was limited.
-To gain a more interactive shell, I set up a listener on my machine:
+To gain a more stable and interactive shell, I needed to establish a reverse shell.
 </p>

 <pre><code>nc -lvnp 443</code></pre>